Resources for Workplace

 • Your business competitor might offer LGBT benefits to attract and retain talent.
 You might have to create a conducing environment to attract and retain the same talent

-Resources for Human Resource Professionals:
+Resources for Employers:

 • Going, going Gay